-04-03 T1 on the Macroscopic Scale: Pulse Sequences
+04-03 T1 on the Macroscopic Scale

-To recapitulate: the T1 relaxation time is the time required for the system to recover to 63% of its equilibrium value after it has been exposed to a 90° pulse.
+o recapitulate: the T1 relaxation time is the time required for the system to recover to 63% of its equilibrium value after it has been exposed to a 90° pulse.
 To measure this time, several different radio frequency pulse sequences can be employed.

 04-03-01 The Partial Saturation Pulse Sequence

 This pulse sequence is the most simple sequence in magnetic resonance.
-It is also called ‘saturation recovery’ pulse sequence, although the latter sequence differs from partial saturation by longer repetition times.
+It is also called saturation recovery pulse sequence, although the latter sequence differs from partial saturation by longer repetition times.

-Figure 04-07: |
+Figure 04-07:

-If TR is equal to or greater than 5×T1, the magnetization in the x'-y' plane is equal to M0.
-However, if TR is comparable to T1, relaxation will be incomplete, leading to an observable magnetization smaller than M0 (Figure 04-08).
+However, if TR is comparable to T1, relaxation will be incomplete, leading to an observable magnetization smaller than M₀ (Figure 04-08).

 Figure 04-08: